lferlr/lferlr/README.md

 ## 👨🏻‍💻 Hi there, I'm [Lucas] 👋

-### I'm a student of Web and Mobile Development!!
+### I'm a Web and Mobile Development!!

 - 🌱 I’m currently learning React ⚛️ and .NET
 - 🎯 I’m looking to learn more each day
-- 🥅 2021 Goals: Learn more about React and publish an App coded in React Native
+- 🥅 2023 Goals: Learn more about React and publish an App coded in React Native or Swift

 ### Connect with me: